 Tips to customize this rule:

-- When a user generates a "Formatted" report, Salesforce by default suggests a file name that contains the user-defined report name (represented by the * wildcard in the criteria), followed by the export date and time (represented by the ? wildcards in the criteria.)
+- When a user exports a "Formatted" report, Salesforce by default suggests a file name that contains the user-defined report name (represented by the * wildcard in the criteria), followed by the export date and time (represented by the ? wildcards in the criteria.)
 This suggestion is always in .xlsx format.
 Note that users can change that suggested filename.

-- When a user generates a "Details only" report, Salesforce by default suggests a filename of "report" followed by a 13-number string.
+- When a user exports a "Details only" report, Salesforce by default suggests a filename of "report" followed by a 13-number string.
 (Each ? wildcard in the filename or extension criteria is standing in for one of these numbers in that default string.)
 Note that users can change that suggested filename.

 - If your organization uses a different naming convention for Salesforce reports, add that convention to the Filename or extension criteria.